-A trip up in any of Bolzano’s three cable cars gives a small taste of the high peaks that surround the city.
+A trip up in any of Bolzano’s three cable cars gives a small taste of the high peaks that surround the city; for fares and times, see w sii.bz.it.
 The first ascends from Via Renòn (Rittnerstrasse), a ten-minute walk from the train station, to Soprabolzano (Oberbozen).
 It’s the longest cable-car journey in Europe, with the largest change in height.
-Alternatively the San Genesio/Jenesien cable-car ride offers stupendous views of the Catinaccio/Rosengarten massif – the station is at Via Sarentino, 1.5km north of the town centre along the river (bus #12).
+Alternatively the San Genesio/Jenesien cable car offers stupendous views of the Catinaccio/Rosengarten massif – the station is at Via Sarentino, 1.5km north of the town centre along the river (bus #12 or #14).
 On the high Alpine pastures at the top, you’ll see blond-maned Haflinger horses grazing.
-The third cable-car goes to Colle/Kohlern from the station across the river south of the train station at Ponte Campiglio.
-The oldest cable-car ride in the world, it celebrated its centenary in 2008.
-For fares and times, see w sii.bz.it.
+The third cable car goes to Colle/Kohlern from the station across the river south of the train station at Ponte Campiglio.
+In operation since 1908, it is the oldest cable car in the world.